 HOW I PLAN OUR HOMESCHOOL SCHEDULE:

 I start out by loosely planning our entire year.
 I use the Year At A Glance printable (grab it below!) and also my Yearly Overview printable to determine which weeks we will have off throughout the school year, when holidays and vacations are, and when are terms will start and end.
 I know we typically take off December and June.
 This gives us about 44 weeks throughout the year to work with and we are only required to do 180 days.

 Then I use the Yearly Schedule printable, one for each child.
 It is a loose plan, but it helps me to do that in the beginning, so I know where we are headed as a whole.
 I keep my homeschool goals in mind as I do this.
 At the end of this post, you can download this tracker and use it for yourself.
 You’ll write in each subject at the top, and your school weeks will go down the left column.
 This makes it so you can have a guideline for each week you plan on schooling.
 This may be too much planning for your family and that is ok, but I love having a general guideline for my year before I start my weekly planning.

 I live off our weekly schedules.
 I made a schedule for each of my school age children and then I have a family schedule that I keep posted in our kitchen.
 This is where I spend most of my scheduling time.

-Here is what my 6th grader’s schedule looks like this year:
+Here is what my 6th grader’s schedule looked like a few years ago:

 - Each of my school age children have one of these schedules, but they vary depending on age, of course.
 We all do chores together three times a day, which has helped our household tremendously.
 I have tried to make their schedules so that when the older students are working independently, I can work with the younger ones.